 You Can’t Do Everything.
 Here’s How to Decide What to STOP Doing Now

-“Overwhelming” seems to be the adjective that educators are using most often to describe the 20-21 school year.
-The shift in education has been a drastic one, and educators are working long, grueling hours just to keep afloat.
+“Overwhelming” seems to be the adjective educators use most often to describe the last few school years.
+The shifts in public education have been drastic, and many educators are working long, grueling hours just to keep afloat.

 Step 1: Solicit Feedback

-Requesting feedback from all team members creates an open, comfortable environment where everyone feels valued and safe to share.
+Requesting feedback from all school community members and stakeholders creates an open, comfortable environment where everyone feels valued and safe to share.
 Consider the purpose of this process and whether it would be beneficial to invite students to give feedback.
-Allowing students to participate in the process will diversify the perspective and enable the team to look at the issues from multiple lenses.
-This feedback also allows you to find commonalities that are and are not working, as well as opening the discussion to possible solutions that hadn’t been previously thought of.
-Feedback could be collected through a survey or could take place in a collaborative meeting.
-You can also use the Stop, Start, Continue handout linked below.
+Allowing students to participate in the process diversifies the perspective and enables leaders to examine the issues with multiple lenses.
+This feedback also allows you to find commonalities between the things that are and are not working, opening the discussion to possible solutions that hadn’t been previously thought of.
+Feedback could be collected through a survey or in a collaborative staff or teacher development meeting.
+You can also use a resource like the one linked below.

 Step 2: Analyze Feedback

-Consider appropriate implementation plans, and if there are any quick wins that can be accomplished, then prioritize those first.
-Doing so will validate everyone’s opinion and prove that the process was valuable.
+Consider appropriate implementation plans in response to the feedback.
+If there are any quick wins that can be accomplished, prioritize those first.
+Doing so will validate everyone’s opinions and prove the process’s value.
 Communicate results and next steps to everyone involved.

-Here are a few examples of what the Start, Stop, Continue method could look like for a classroom teacher and at a campus level:
+Here are a few examples of what the start-stop-continue method can look like for a classroom teacher and at the school level:

-It’s time to follow through with a plan after feedback has been analyzed, prioritized, and communicated.
+After feedback has been analyzed, prioritized, and communicated, it’s time to put a plan into motion.
 There are various methodologies for setting goals and following through with them.
-At engage2learn, we practice the eGrowe model to ensure goals are met, and this model can also be used when identifying what things should be abandoned and what should begin as an organization.
+At e2L, we practice the eGrowe model to ensure goals are met.
+This model can also be used when identifying what things should be abandoned and what should begin as an organization.

-Here’s a quick exercise that you can use to determine if your district or campus next steps are actionable:
+Here’s a quick exercise that you can use to determine if your district or school’s next steps are actionable:

 - GOAL: